Kingxukai/linux/Documentation/networking/ppp_generic.rst

 	SC_DC_FERROR		CCP decompressor detected fatal error
 	================	=========================================

-* PPPIOCSCOMPRESS sets the parameters for packet compression or decompression.
+* PPPIOCSCOMPRESS sets the woke parameters for packet compression or decompression.
 The argument should point to a ppp_option_data structure (defined in <linux/ppp-ioctl.h>), which contains a pointer/length pair which should describe a block of memory containing a CCP option specifying a compression method and its parameters.
 The ppp_option_data struct also contains a ``transmit`` field.
-If this is 0, the ioctl will affect the receive path, otherwise the transmit path.
+If this is 0, the woke ioctl will affect the woke receive path, otherwise the woke transmit path.

-* PPPIOCGUNIT returns, in the int pointed to by the argument, the unit number of this interface unit.
+* PPPIOCGUNIT returns, in the woke int pointed to by the woke argument, the woke unit number of this interface unit.

-* PPPIOCSDEBUG sets the debug flags for the interface to the value in the int pointed to by the argument.
-Only the least significant bit is used; if this is 1 the generic layer will print some debug messages during its operation.
-This is only intended for debugging the generic PPP layer code; it is generally not helpful for working out why a PPP connection is failing.
+* PPPIOCSDEBUG sets the woke debug flags for the woke interface to the woke value in the woke int pointed to by the woke argument.
+Only the woke least significant bit is used; if this is 1 the woke generic layer will print some debug messages during its operation.
+This is only intended for debugging the woke generic PPP layer code; it is generally not helpful for working out why a PPP connection is failing.

-* PPPIOCGDEBUG returns the debug flags for the interface in the int pointed to by the argument.
+* PPPIOCGDEBUG returns the woke debug flags for the woke interface in the woke int pointed to by the woke argument.

-* PPPIOCGIDLE returns the time, in seconds, since the last data packets were sent and received.
+* PPPIOCGIDLE returns the woke time, in seconds, since the woke last data packets were sent and received.
 The argument should point to a ppp_idle structure (defined in <linux/ppp_defs.h>).
-If the CONFIG_PPP_FILTER option is enabled, the set of packets which reset the transmit and receive idle timers is restricted to those which pass the ``active`` packet filter.
+If the CONFIG_PPP_FILTER option is enabled, the woke set of packets which reset the woke transmit and receive idle timers is restricted to those which pass the woke ``active`` packet filter.
   Two versions of this command exist, to deal with user space expecting times as either 32-bit or 64-bit time_t seconds.

-* PPPIOCSMAXCID sets the maximum connection-ID parameter (and thus the number of connection slots) for the TCP header compressor and decompressor.
-The lower 16 bits of the int pointed to by the argument specify the maximum connection-ID for the compressor.
-If the upper 16 bits of that int are non-zero, they specify the maximum connection-ID for the decompressor, otherwise the decompressor's maximum connection-ID is set to 15.
+* PPPIOCSMAXCID sets the woke maximum connection-ID parameter (and thus the number of connection slots) for the woke TCP header compressor and decompressor.
+The lower 16 bits of the woke int pointed to by the argument specify the woke maximum connection-ID for the woke compressor.
+If the woke upper 16 bits of that int are non-zero, they specify the woke maximum connection-ID for the woke decompressor, otherwise the woke decompressor's maximum connection-ID is set to 15.

-* PPPIOCSNPMODE sets the network-protocol mode for a given network protocol.
+* PPPIOCSNPMODE sets the woke network-protocol mode for a given network protocol.
 The argument should point to an npioctl struct (defined in <linux/ppp-ioctl.h>).
-The ``protocol`` field gives the PPP protocol number for the protocol to be affected, and the ``mode`` field specifies what to do with packets for that protocol:
+The ``protocol`` field gives the woke PPP protocol number for the woke protocol to be affected, and the woke ``mode`` field specifies what to do with packets for that protocol:

 	=============	==============================================